Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Inexpressibility of copyless CRA over the max-plus semiring

-For all non-stable registers $y$ this expression is equivalent to $\sigma_a^j(y)$ (by Lemma~\ref{lemma:loops}) which is equal to a constant $\Oo(1)$ that does not depend on $j$.
+For all non-stable registers $y$ this expression is equivalent to $\sigma_a^j(y)$, which is estimated by $\Oo(1)$ by (\ref{equation:loop_a}) (where $\lambda$ is the identity substitution).
 For a stable register $x$, the story is much more complicated.
-We evaluate the expression $\sigma_{w(s,j)}(x)$ step-by-step to estimate this value.
-First, by (\ref{equation:loop_a}) we get that:
+We evaluate the expression $\sigma_{w(s,j)}(x)$ step-by-step to estimate its value.
+First, by (\ref{equation:loop_a}):

 Then by composing $\sigma_b^{j^2} \circ \sigma^{q_b, q_a}$ with $\sigma_a^j(x)$ we get: